peterhebert/custom-query-shortcode/readme.txt

 = Usage =

-You can use all parameters supported by <a href="http://codex.wordpress.org/Class_Reference/WP_Query">WP_Query class</a> to filter the posts; you can query for specific post types, categories, tags, authors, etc.
+You can use most parameters supported by <a href="http://codex.wordpress.org/Class_Reference/WP_Query">WP_Query class</a> to filter the posts; you can query for specific post types, categories, tags, authors, etc.

 = Other supported parameters =